software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 (ok, this might be re-use gone mad, however most of my bugs came from not reducing the remaining operators in too many places, so I just leave that reduction in one place the `formDistributionGen` function)

-#### implication and equivalance generators
+#### implication and equivalence generators
-We generate a list that randomly distributes the remaining operatots over a list of size 2.
-We take the first item as the first argument and the last item as the second argument.  we randomly pick either an Impl or an Equiv constuctor.
+We generate a list that randomly distributes the remaining operators over a list of size 2.
+We take the first item as the first argument and the last item as the second argument.  we randomly pick either an Impl or an Equiv constructor.

 ````haskell
 imEqGen:: Int -> Gen Form